The Choir Today

 While not the primary focus, the choirs also aim to perform in the local community to share their love of music and create an awareness of the choir for potential new members.
 Choir members are only expected to perform as often (or as little!) as they please.

-Our sense of pride and unity within the choir is enhanced by our uniforms: a black shirt or cardigan embroidered with the choir logo, a vibrant pink scarf and a stylish hat to stay sun safe during outdoor performances.
+Our sense of pride and unity within the choir is enhanced by our uniforms: a black shirt or cardigan embroidered with the choir logo, a strawberry pink scarf and a stylish hat to stay sun safe during outdoor performances.

 The Gallipoli Rose is the symbol of the choir.
 The seeds of this flower were gathered by young Diggers in Turkey during World War One and carefully brought home to their mothers to be planted in Australian gardens.